isi-nlp/isi_darma/darma_chat/prerequisite_task/README.md

 ## .env file

-In addition, please make a file called ".env" (environment file) that has the environmental variables for:
+Please make a file called ".env" (environment file) that has the environmental variables for:
 1. aws_access_key_id
 2. aws_secret_access_key